 Today we’ll consider other types of ed tech: interactive whiteboards, digital displays, and Web 2.0 tools.

 It’s easy to foster collaboration among an entire classroom of students with a multi-touch interactive whiteboard or a digital display.
 Over the past several years, the interactive whiteboard and digital display market has evolved into an even more powerful segment of educational technology.
-In the past only one student or teacher could interact with content being displayed, but many of today’s newer models provide for multiple “touch points” – meaning that multiple students (or digits) can interact with the content on the display at the same time.
+In the past only one student or teacher could interact with content being displayed, but now most models offer multiple “touch points” – meaning that multiple students can interact with the content on the display at the same time.
 Some software allows the board to be “split” into two sides.
-Other, more impressive digital displays, such as the new MimioDisplay™ touch display, offer up to six touch points, as well as full 4K resolution.
+Other, more impressive digital displays, such as the new ProColor flat panel display, offer up to 20 touch points, as well as full 4K resolution.

 Increase Student Collaboration